 7. Helps Prevent Urogenital Infections

-Lemons are said to possess diuretic property which help maintain the health of the kidneys and make them function normally.
+Lemons are said to possess diuretic properties that help maintain the kidneys’ health and make them function normally.
 Thus, the chances of infections in the urinary and genital areas are also reduced.

 8. Maintains the pH Levels of the Body

 Lemon water aids in maintaining the pH levels in the body by achieving healthy alkalinity.
 Yes, lemons are acidic, but once they reach into our systems through lemon water or juice, they are alkaline.
 The alkaline residues left by the lemon aids in easing the acidosis symptoms.
 The human blood’s pH range is slightly alkaline, between 7.3 and 7.45.
 When the pH levels turn acidic, the body performs a buffering action by borrowing the alkalinity from bones and teeth to compensate.
 This can be avoided by drinking lemon water, which preserves the body’s alkaline levels and makes it readily available during the developmental process of the foetus.
-The pH levels of the blood also indicate the availability of oxygen to the cells.
-It is essential to have properly oxygenated cells for the development of the foetus.
+The blood’s pH levels also indicate oxygen availability to the cells.
+It is essential to have properly oxygenated cells to develop the foetus.

 9. Provides Relief From Swollen Feet

 Oedema or having swollen feet is common during pregnancy.
 But that is not to say that it is not painful.
 This condition can be very uncomfortable and painful.
 However, it can be treated by consuming one spoonful of lemon juice with lukewarm water.
 It helps in easing the pain and reduces the swelling of the feet.